jingtaozf/cdb-mi/README.md

 # cdb-mi
 cdb debugger interface with emacs,like gdb-mi

+cdb-mi implements the basic feature of windbg for cdb common line interface in emacs, so you can use emacs as an alternative interface to debug windows application in windows, and make enhauncement to fit with your custom requirement.

 ## Feature

 * Stack backtrace in a buffer

   select one frame will move position to corresponding source file and line.

 * Threads list in a buffer

   select one thread will update to corresponding stack backtrace

 * simple one-level local variables in a buffer